 What is Chemical Engineering?

 The matter in the world in infinite and vast.
 In very basic terms, Chemical engineers use chemical formulations along with physics, math, biology, and economics for the production, design, and transformation of energy and materials.
-Apart from this, chemical engineering is widely applicable in plastics, polymers, and synthetic fibre industries which involve chemical reactions and engineering in their manufacture.
+Apart from this, engineering is widely applicable in plastics, polymers, and synthetic fibre industries which involve chemical reactions and engineering in their manufacture.
 It is also used in the dyeing of fibre, production of pulp, paper and foodstuffs.
 With the growing advancements and problems in the world, this field also plays a crucial role in space exploration and can be helpful for sustaining our environment.

 Chemical Engineering Subjects

 This area of study involves anything and everything related to mass and matter.
 As the world unfolds with its inventions and discoveries, newer themes are constantly being added to this subject which makes it a broad discipline.
-Here are some of the major Chemical Engineering subjects:

 - Catalysis and Reactions of biofuels